Hochul to strengthen gun laws, target online extremism and white supremacy in response to Buffalo mass shooting

 The governor is also directing state Attorney General Letitia James to spearhead an investigation into social media platforms that allowed the Buffalo mass shooting to be livestreamed as well as other sites that elevate hate speech and “great replacement” theory.

-The racist conspiracy, cited in a 180-page online screed linked to Gendron, argues that nonwhite immigrants are being brought into the United States by elites to “replace” white Americans.
+The racist conspiracy, cited in a 180-page online screed linked to the shooter, argues that nonwhite immigrants are being brought into the United States by elites to “replace” white Americans.

 James said her office will be investigating platforms including Twitch, 4chan, 8chan, and Discord, among others that the shooter allegedly used to amplify his attack and share racist messages.